Nelson Cupello

-Nelson A. Cupello is a former Brazilian soccer defender and current collegiate soccer coach.
-He played five seasons in the North American Soccer League and three in the American Soccer League.
+Nelson A. Cupello (born August 28, 1951) is a Brazilian collegiate soccer coach and former player.
+As a defender he played five seasons in the North American Soccer League and three in the American Soccer League.
 He currently coaches the Monroe Community College men's soccer team.

-College
+College career

-Nelson began his collegiate soccer career at Monroe Community College.
+Cupello began his collegiate soccer career at Monroe Community College.
 He transferred to SUNY Brockport in 1973 and played two seasons with Brockport.
 In 1974, the school won the Division III NCAA Championship.
 He earned third team All-American recognition in 1974 and graduated in 1975.
 Cupello was inducted into SUNY Brockport Hall of Fame in 1993^{} and the NJCAA Soccer Hall of Fame in 2002.

 Professional career

 The Rochester Lancers of the North American Soccer League drafted Cupello in 1975.
 He went on to play five seasons with the Lancers.
 The Lancers folded at the end of the 1980 season.
 In 1981, Cupello joined the expansion Rochester Flash of the American Soccer League.
 He retired from playing professionally in 1983.